cran/sistec/README.md

 ```

 To upgrade to the latest version of sistec, run the following command
-and restart your r session:
+and restart your R session:

 ``` r
 install.packages("devtools")